SorinaPopa/amores/README.md

 Title: Party in a Petri Dish

-There are 2 types of bacteria, sexual and asexual, each represented by a colour, and their food is random dots on the screen.
-Each bacteria has a counter to remind how many times it has eaten and it's time before dying that will apear if you press/hover on it.
+There are 2 types of bacteria, sexual (S1, S2, S3, ...) and asexual (A1, A2, A3, ...), and they can consume food (f1, f2, f3, ...) from the Petri Dish (represented by a matrix).
+Each bacteria has a counter to remind how many times it has eaten and it has a time before dying.

-The bacteria is focused on eating.
+- The bacteria is focused on eating.
 After the bacteria feeds the specific number of times (10), it will focus on reproducing.
-For sexual bacterium, from 2 adult bacterium there is 1 new child bacteria.
+- For sexual bacterium, from 2 adult bacterium there is 1 new child bacteria.
-For asexual bacterium, one bacteria splits in 2.
+- For asexual bacterium, one bacteria splits in 2.
-The initial ones and these new created bacterium take the entire cycle again, all of them back to being hungry.
+- The initial ones and these new created bacterium take the entire cycle again, all of them back to being hungry.

+Optionally:

 As a user, you can observe the simulation based on the specific number of parameters you are asked to give:
-B_num - the number of bacterium that the Petri Dish has in the beginning F_num - the number of food units the Petri Dish has in the beginning T_full - how much time before one bacteria starts starving T_starve - how much time before one bacteria is about to die
+- B_num - the number of bacterium that the Petri Dish has in the beginning
+- F_num - the number of food units the Petri Dish has in the beginning
+- T_full - how much time before one bacteria starts starving
+- T_starve - how much time before one bacteria is about to die

 You can chose a bacteria as a favourite and see how much time it survives and how many children it has created.
 There is a score, each time there is a new bacteria, the score increases.